Ring Video Doorbell Pro 2 is confirmed, and it’s available to pre-order now

 Identify the source of motion

-The Ring Video Doorbell Pro 2 also includes a new 3D Motion feature, which uses radar to identify how far away objects triggering a motion alert are in relation to the doorbell.
+The Ring Video Doorbell Pro 2 also includes a new 3D Motion feature, which enables the user to set a motion threshold.
+The doorbell uses radar to identify when an object or person has passed this virtual threshold and then triggers a motion alert.
 This should help reduce the number of false positive motion alerts users receive.

-The radar is also being used as part of a new ‘Bird’s Eye View’ feature that details where motion started on an aerial map, to give you a better understanding of what triggered the activity alert.
+The radar is also being used as part of a new ‘Bird’s Eye View’ feature that details the route of the person or object that caused the motion on an aerial map, to give you a better understanding of what triggered the activity alert.

 The Ring Video Doorbell Pro 2 has two-way audio so you can see and speak to anyone on your doorstep, but the addition of noise cancellation and several microphones looks set to make these conversations much clearer.